erankamil/Average_Buffer/README.md

 # Average_Buffer template class

-A AverageBuffer template class (sliding window) that calculates:
+AverageBuffer template class (sliding window) that calculates:
   'Average', 'Average-forever', 'Upper Quarter Average' and 'Lower Quarter Average'.
 - Every time a new sample enters the buffer the oldest sample will be extracted from the buffer (if the buffer is full).